jaheyns/CfdOF/Readme.md

 #### Windows

-The latest FreeCAD build of the 0.17 prerelease code can be obtained from https://github.com/FreeCAD/FreeCAD/releases and the latest CFD workbench can be installed into it using the Addon manager:
+The latest FreeCAD build can be obtained from https://github.com/FreeCAD/FreeCAD/releases and the latest CFD workbench can be installed into it using the Addon manager: